 Manager Communications and Administration at The Village Church, Mt Eliza.
+Council member of the Baptist Union of Victoria.
 Previously Organisational Development and Projects Manager at a boutique Leadership and Talent consultancy business and formerly a Senior Human Resource Consultant at National Australia Bank with over 20 years' experience in various HR roles in Australia and overseas.